Reduce your taxes by investing in our voluntary pension schemes.

 By investing in our products you not only have the capacity to earn healthy returns on your investment but also save your taxes.

 What is Tax Credit?

-Tax credit is tax saving that you can get on your income tax for the year if you invest in mutual funds, or pension schemes.
+Tax credit is tax saving that you can get on your income tax for the year if you invest in Pension Schemes.
 This facility can be availed by both salaried and self-employed individuals in accordance with the Income Tax Ordinance, 2001.

 Investment in Pension Schemes:

-The amount of tax credit that you can get on an investment in mutual funds and pension schemes is dependent on:
+The amount of tax credit that you can get on an investment in Pension schemes is dependent on:

 a) The amount of investment you make.